leadsblue-datasets/leadsblue-datasets/perspectives/startup-perspective.md

 - partnership discovery
 - customer discovery research

+Early-stage teams may treat a company contact list as a practical B2B outreach dataset for initial market exploration.

 A company contact list allows startups to reach business segments without building datasets from scratch.

 From this perspective, structured data reduces initial research overhead.